danielharrell/SumLect2015/Lost_Idea_LA.md

 might need, to be free at all.
 The kind of freedom, then, that might be possessed even by those in chains, or in prison, or in poverty.
-The kind of freedom we can still at the moment of death, when there is no life left to live.
+The kind of freedom we can still possess at the moment of death, when there is no life left to live.
 The kind of freedom you can count on, then, not when you might do anything, but when you can do nothing.
-At moments of life when you need a useless skill, not a useful one.
+At moments of life when you might be said to need a useless skill, not a useful one.

 But what kind of freedom could this be?
 The answer, I think, takes us a second step back.
 For this would be a freedom,